 Christopher Cook was appointed as the 11th Chief of Police for the City of White Settlement on April 4, 2022.
-Chief Cook has 28-years of law enforcement experience spanning across three departments, most notably with the Arlington, Texas Police Department where he assailed through the ranks to the position of Deputy Police Chief.
-He holds a Master of Arts Degree in Criminology and Criminal Justice from the University of Texas at Arlington and a Bachelor of Arts Degree in Criminal Justice Administration from Columbia College.
-As part of furthering his education, he is currently pursuing a Doctoral degree from Tarleton State University.
+Chief Cook has almost three decades of law enforcement experience spanning across three departments, most notably with the Arlington, Texas Police Department where he assailed through the ranks to the position of Deputy Police Chief.

 Chief Cook holds a Master of Arts Degree in Criminology & Criminal Justice from the University of Texas at Arlington and is currently pursuing a Ph.D. in Criminal Justice at Tarleton State University, a member of the Texas A&M University System.
 He maintains a Master Peace Officer Certificate from the Texas Commission on Law Enforcement.
 Chief Cook graduated from the prestigious and coveted FBI National Command Course Session #4 in 2023, the Senior Management Institute for Police Session #63 from the Police Executive Research Forum in 2016, the Bill Blackwood Law Enforcement Management Institute of Texas 67th Leadership Command College in 2012, and the Institute for Law Enforcement Administration 96th School of Police Supervision in 2009.
 In pursuit of scholarly studies, he is a member of the Academy of Criminal Justice Sciences and American Society of Criminology.
 Chief Cook has been accepted into the 2023-2024 cohort of Leadership North Texas and 2024 Certified Public Manager Program hosted by Texas State University.